 When children have negative experience, such as being yelled at or criticized, their bodies respond by releasing the stress hormone cortisol, which activates the “fight-or-flight” survival instinct.
 When in survival mode, children cannot focus on learning, problem solving, decision making, or other higher-order thinking skills.
 If the brain remains in survival mode for an extended period, the prefrontal cortex that is responsible for these higher-order thinking skills will be underdeveloped.

 The damaging effects of negative experiences depend on three factors:

 - Amount of Exposure.
-Brains exposed to a greater amount of a negative experience are more likely to show significant damage.
+Brains exposed to a greater amount of negative experience are more likely to show significant damage.

 - Timing.
-Negative experiences during key sensitive periods in development are most likely to damage specific parts of the brain.
+Negative experiences during sensitive periods in development are most likely to damage specific parts of the brain.

 Adverse childhood experiences (ACEs) are negative experiences in childhood that can have long-term effects on physical and mental health.
 There are three categories of ACEs: abuse, neglect, and household challenges such as the death of a parent or witnessing family violence.